louiswng/louiswng.github.io/_pages/about.md

 # About me ([CV](http://louiswng.github.io/files/cv_en.pdf)|[简历](http://louiswng.github.io/files/cv_zh.pdf))

-* I am currently a undergraduate student in School of Computer Science, Beijing University of Posts and Telecommunications (BUPT), and I will receive my Bachelor's degree in Jul.
-2022.<br>
+* I am currently a MPhil student in the Department of Computer Science, The University of Hong Kong (HKU), and I will receive my MPhil's degree in Sep.
+2024.<br>
-* I am also an intern at [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), University of Hong Kong , under the supervision of Dr. [Chao Huang](https://sites.google.com/view/chaoh).<br>
+* I am also do research at [Data Intelligence Lab](https://sites.google.com/view/chaoh/group-join-us?authuser=0), the University of Hong Kong , under the supervision of [Dr.Chao Huang](https://sites.google.com/view/chaoh).<br>

 # Recent News

+(2023.4.20) The paper *Denoised Self-Augmented Learning for Social Recommendation* gets accepted to IJCAI 2023!

 (2022.4.1) I receive a conditional offer from the University of Hong Kong!